 Foods and Beverages

 What your child eats and drinks can stain the teeth -- sometimes causing yellow stains.
 According to a review published in the March 2001 issue of “British Dental Journal,” the polyphenols in food, which provide the natural pigments, can stain the enamel.
 Foods and beverages that are highly pigmented, such as blueberries, cherries, coffee or tea can result in staining -- especially with regular exposure.
 Foods or beverages that weaken the enamel, such as soft drinks, can also make the teeth more susceptible to staining.
 It is a good idea to have your child rinse his mouth with water after consuming heavily pigmented foods or soft drinks.

-Not brushing and flossing regularly in order to remove plaque and staining substances can cause teeth to discolor and turn yellow.
-You should teach your child to brush twice a day and floss once a day, and rinse his mouth after eating or drinking foods that may cause stains.
+Not brushing and flossing regularly in order to remove plaque and staining substances can cause teeth to discolor and appear yellow.
+Your child should brush his teeth twice a day, floss once a day, and rinse his mouth after eating or drinking foods that may cause stains.
 This daily care, along with a professional cleaning at least every 6 months, will help minimize yellowing or staining of teeth.